MP Estate Planning UK

 Executors have several key responsibilities, including:

-• Managing and protecting the estate’s assets
+• Identifying, valuing, and safeguarding all of the estate’s assets

-• Paying off debts and taxes
+• Paying off legitimate debts and liabilities

 The Probate Process Explained